microsoft/azure-iot-developer-kit/docs/_docs/03-faq.md

 To solve it, press any key within the command window area and you will see the **select** disappear on the title.

-### Windows Defender SmartScreen prevented an unrecognized app error
+### Windows Defender SmartScreen prevented an unrecognized app error.

 ![getting-started-faq-select]({{"/assets/images/getting-started-faq-smartscreen.png" | absolute_url }})